-Repair Material Files to Fix Hats and Make Them Paintable in SFM
+Repair Textures to Fix Hats and Make Them Paintable in SFM

 First off, I want to thank R234 for inspiring me to create these videos and make this guide.
 I credit him in my Part 5 video.
 Other people I want to thank are Raptorn, Zappy and PalmliX.
 They are all great advisors to the community and from what I've seen in the discussion group, have provided an answer or guidance to almost EVERY question posted.